If you’ve ever had Mexican street corn, you know the love. This Hot Elote Dip is everything we love about Mexican street corn in dip form.

 My favorite easy recipes only use one pan, and that’s true for this elote corn dip.

-If you’re using fresh corn kernels, you’ll have to cook them in a pan along with the jalapeños and garlic.
+If you’re using fresh corn kernels, you’ll have to cook them in a large skillet along with the jalapeños and garlic.
 This will take a few minutes longer than if you’re using canned corn.
 Still, only about 5 minutes.

 Then, stir in the cream cheese, sour cream and chili powder.
 Once the mixture is melted, take if off the heat.